dillionmegida/cssflex-generator/README.md

 The project provides an easy means for creating CSS Flex containers for flexible layouts.

-It hasn't gotten to a beta version yet, so contributions for now is to limited opinions and ideas.
+It hasn't gotten to a beta version yet, so contributions for now is limited opinions and ideas.

 Stay Tuned!